snehabanda30/dsdfinalproject-/README.md

 ```
 ### Music (Naz)

-# Process Summary (Sneha)
+## Process Summary (Sneha)

-# Important Ports and Signals (Pre)
+## Important Ports and Signals (Pre)
 * ```ball_on_screen(8 downto 0)```, ```ball_on(8 downto 0)```, ```game_on(8 downto 0)```: controls individual balls' pixels, drawing, and motions
 * ```collision_detected```: boolean signal that toggles "true" when a collision occurs, flag that prevents hit_counter from incrementing more than once after a collision occurs.
 * ```pr_state```,```nx_state```: signals that are assigned states after every clock cycle.
 * ```display_hits```, ```hit_counter```: the port that communicates with leddec regarding the number of points a player has received, corresponding signal that counts hits based on the occurence of collisions between the balls and bat

-### Description of inputs from and outputs to the Nexys board from the Vivado project (10 points of the Submission category)
+## Contributions
-  * As part of this category, if using starter code of some kind (discussed below), you should add at least one input and at least one output appropriate to your project to demonstrate your understa
+* Sneha was responsible for the creation of multiple balls and aided with the drawing and respawn logic.
-nding of modifying the ports of your various architectures and components in VHDL as well as the separate .xdc constraints file.
+* Nazanin was responsible for the music, debugged the hit_counter signal so that it would increment correctly within the FSM, and implemented drawing logic for the balls.

-# Contributions
+* Prerana worked on the conception of the newly implemented motion logic FSM and contributed to the development of the respawn logic.